neomatrix369/SalarySlipKata/README.md

 ================
 ### Problem description: Salary slip generator for UK companies.

-  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, national insurance contributions , taxable income, tax-free allowance* and taxes payable.
+  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, national insurance contributions, tax-free allowance*, taxable income and taxes payable.

   Salary slips are generated each month for every employee.

   Note: the tables used for calculating the National Insurance contributions and Taxes are for the current year (April 2016/17).
   Also note that when the Gross Salary exceeds £100,000.00, personal allowance rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.00.
-And this adjusted excess is taxed at the Higher rate tax.
+And this excess is taxed at the Higher rate tax.
   See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.

 ### Scenario: print a salary slip with employee details for an employee